cranky-droid/GitHocTap/README.txt

+This line was added from GitHub.

 This line was added locally.